 I was really distressed before we were referred to Concern’s nutrition programme by their volunteers.
 I thought I might lose my only daughter.
 I am now very grateful to Concern for bringing my daughter to life.

-Gisma Kafitutu - Concern beneficiary
+Gisma Kafitutu - Concern programme participant

 Latest achievements